 SPT;

-SHET.
+SHET;

-All Offshore Transmission Licence holders as appointed from time to time by the Authority.
+All Offshore Transmission Licence holders as appointed from time to time by the Authority;

+All Competitively Appointed Transmission License holders as appointed by Ofgem.

 It is anticipated that ANM schemes would initially only be considered where inter-tripping would be too complex or impractical.
 Additionally, ANMs may be used to regulate generation in highly congested areas of the network where a methodology for the apportionment of TEC between affected generators has been agreed.